 YEAR OF OCCURRENCE

 There are a proportion of deaths that occur in a given calendar year that are not registered until subsequent years.
 The international standard for publishing on a year of occurrence basis is to include deaths registered within the relevant occurrence year, and deaths for that same occurrence year that are registered the year immediately following.
-For example, deaths occurring in 2012 that have been registered in both 2012 and 2013 are presented below.
+For example, deaths occurring in 2013 that were registered in either 2013 or 2014 are presented below.

 Analysis of deaths in Australia has shown that the number of deaths registered after the second year is not significant; that is, there is a very small number of deaths registered after the second year of death.